Who we are

 Approach

-The Jupiter Orchestra treats space as an active component of music.
+We treat space as an active part of the music.

 Direction

-The Jupiter Orchestra is developing towards a regular concert season alongside its site-based work.
+Jupiter is building towards a regular concert season alongside its work in architectural spaces.

-These future performances will extend the same principles into the concert hall, bringing a spatial approach to more established settings.
+These performances will carry the same principles into the concert hall, bringing a heightened awareness of balance, detail, and spatial presence into more established settings.

 Christopher Clark